 The key to protecting your boat from hurricanes or any severe, threatening weather is planning, preparation, and timely action.
 The following precautions and checklists are meant as guidelines only.

 Each boat owner needs a plan unique to the type of boat, local boating environment, the severe weather conditions likely to occur in that region, and the characteristics of safe havens and/or plans for protection.
 Listen to your local Emergency Management office for specific evacuations related to boats.

-When selecting a "safe" location, be sure to consider whether storm surge could rise into the area.
-Never leave a boat on davits or on a hydro-lift.
+- Never leave a boat on davits or on a hydro-lift.

-- Secure the boat in the marina berth.
+- Secure boat in marina berth.

-- Moor the boat in a previously identified safe area.
+- Moor boat in safe area.

 - Haul the boat.

 Boats Remaining in Marina Berth

 - Double all lines.
 Rig crossing spring lines fore and aft.
 Attach lines high on pilings to allow for tidal rise or surge.
 Make sure lines will not slip off pilings.
 Inspect pilings and choose those that seem strongest, tallest and are properly installed.
 The longer the dock lines, the better a boat will be at coping with high tides.
 It is also essential to double up on all lines and use chafe protectors at any potential chafe points.